needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/general-setup.md

 <a name="input"></a>
 ## Set up input

 The toolkit components use input from controllers and XR tracking systems to trigger interactions and control some modes of locomotion.
 The [XR Default Input Action asset](xref:xri-samples-starter-assets#input-actions-asset) in the [Starter Assets](xref:xri-samples-starter-assets) defines a standard mapping of these actions to the physical, hardware input control.
 For example, the default mapping binds **select** to the **Grip** button on a controller and **continuous locomotion** to the thumbsticks.
-You can use the **XR Default Input Action asset** as-is or adjust its bindings to better suit you project.
+You can use the **XR Default Input Action asset** as-is or adjust its bindings to better suit your project.

 The interactor and locomotion prefabs in the [Starter Assets](xref:xri-samples-starter-assets) are already configured to use the **XR Default Input Action asset**.
 If you don't use the starter assets, you must assign an input source to each interactor and locomotion provider component's input properties.
-The toolkit provides a number of ways to specify the source of input, including by referencing an input action asset, by binding an input action directly on a component, by implementing a custom objects, and by setting an input value directly.
+The toolkit provides a number of ways to specify the source of input, including by referencing an input action asset, by binding an input action directly on a component, by implementing a custom object, and by setting an input value directly.
 Refer to [Configure input](xref:xri-configure-input-system) for more information.

 To use input from the user's hands, you must install the [XR Hands](xref:xrhands-manual) package.
 Not all XR platforms support hand tracking.